Straight to the Point

 Everything on the Gaggia seems professional.
 From its brushed steel body to the knob on the side to control the steam wand, the Gaggia made me feel like I was stepping behind the bar again.
 The body of the machine is heavy (it’s 20 pounds, only outweighed by the Rancilio Silvia), which helped anchor it on the counter—almost every other machine I used was much lighter, meaning that I had to hold it down and steady it in place as I put the portafilter into the grouphead.
 The portafilter itself was sturdy and held a 58mm basket, which is the same size as most commercial baskets.

 The Gaggia came with a set of both single- and double-shot pressurized and non-pressurized baskets.
-After a few shots with the non-pressurized basket, I switched it out for a 17 gram VST basket to really focus on espresso quality.
+After a few shots with the non-pressurized basket, I switched it out for an 18 gram VST basket to really focus on espresso quality.

 I was disappointed by the milk steaming on the Gaggia.
 The milk steaming was slower than I anticipated, and produced milk that was slightly less silky than what the Bambino produced.
 It also took at least double the time to get the milk hot enough.
 However, I preferred having a knob to control the speed of my milk steaming (the knob on the Gaggia controls the amount of steam the wand releases) versus the button on the Bambino.